1943 Gibraltar Liberator AL523 crash: Attempts of air crash explanations

 Eduard Prchal himself was an average pilot, and in particular he was not an experienced pilot of heavy transport machines.
 He was a fighter pilot first and began training on the Liberator only on 22 December 1942.
 At the time of the accident, he had 292 hours and 10 minutes of flight time with this aircraft type.
 Co-pilot Stanley Herring, although an experienced bomber pilot, had no experience in solo piloting the Liberator.
 Liberator aircraft were difficult to fly and did not tolerate errors, which resulted in a high accident rate during training.
 In addition, aircraft of the first two Liberator production series AL and AM had individual quirks in flight.
 Prchal and Herring did not know their aircraft AL523 well, and had previously made only one daytime take-off and flight on it.
 Prchal himself was not Sikorski's personal pilot.
 Sikorski had flown with him for the first time from England to Cairo, and expressed a wish that Prchal would pilot his aircraft on the way back as well.
 As a result, Prchal was assigned to Liberator AL523, scheduled for the return trip.
-Sikorski planned to use his trust in the Czechoslovak pilot for propaganda, to improve harsh relations between the Polish and Czechoslovakian governments in exile.
+Sikorski planned to use his trust in the Czechoslovak pilot for propaganda, to improve harsh relations between the Polish and Czechoslovak governments in exile.
 After taking off too early, the aircraft started to lose height, and Prchal may have had an impression of jammed elevators due to a gust of wind.
 The aircraft then came to a stall and crashed within twelve seconds of take-off.
 In conclusion, the accident, according to Różycki, was a simple disaster caused by taking off in unfavorable weather, from a too-short airstrip, and with an overloaded aircraft - with the Liberator's flight characteristics, the increased difficulty of night take-off, limited pilot experience and lack of knowledge of this particular aircraft's characteristics as contributing factors.